Guide

 How do I test OG images locally?

-You cannot test OG images directly from localhost because social platforms cannot reach your local server.
-Use a tunnel service like ngrok to expose your local server, deploy to a staging environment, or use an OG preview tool that fetches your production URL.
+Not directly — social platforms can't reach localhost.
+Use a tunnel service like ngrok for a public URL, push to a staging environment, or use a preview tool that fetches your production URL.

 How do I clear cached OG images?